Der Eigene

 Der Eigene (/de/, lit.
-'The Own') was the first gay journal in the world, published from 1896 to 1932 by Adolf Brand in Berlin.
+'The Own') was an anarchist newspaper notable for being the first gay journal in the world, published from 1896 to 1932 by Adolf Brand in Berlin.
 Brand contributed many poems and articles; other contributors included writers Benedict Friedlaender, Hanns Heinz Ewers, Erich Mühsam, Kurt Hiller, Ernst Burchard, John Henry Mackay, Theodor Lessing, Klaus Mann, and Thomas Mann, as well as artists Wilhelm von Gloeden, Fidus, and Sascha Schneider.
 The journal may have had an average of around 1500 subscribers per issue during its run, but the exact numbers are uncertain.

-History of the journal
+History

 The title of the journal, Der Eigene (no exact English equivalent but has been translated as The Self-Possessed), refers to the classic anarchist work Der Einzige und sein Eigentum (1844) by Max Stirner.
 Early issues reflected the philosophy of Stirner, as well as other views on the politics of anarchism.
 By the second year of its focus, it settled into a focus on homosexuality.
-In the 1920s the journal shifted to support the liberal democracy of the Weimar Republic and more specifically the Social Democratic Party.
-Der Eigene interwove cultural, artistic, and political material, including lyric poetry, prose, political manifesto and nude photography.
+In the 1920s the journal shifted to support the liberal democracy of the Weimar Republic and the Social Democratic Party of Germany.
+Der Eigene interwove cultural, artistic, and political material, including lyric poetry, prose, political manifestos and nude photography.

 The publisher of Der Eigene had to fight against government censorship, particularly in retaliation against its depictions of nude figures.
-Brand's home was searched by police officers many times.
+Brand's home was searched by the police many times.
 He was arrested for the magazine's provocative content in 1903.

-In 1903 a published poem "Die Freundschaft" (Friendship) provoked a lawsuit against the magazine.
-The magazine won because the poem was written by Friedrich Schiller.
+In 1903, the publishing of the poem "Die Freundschaft" (Friendship) by Friedrich Schiller provoked a lawsuit against the magazine, which the magazine won.

-The formation of the group Gemeinschaft der Eigenen allowed Brand to evade censorship by categorizing Der Eigene as a manuscript issued privately to subscribers rather than as a publicly sold magazine.
+The formation of the advocacy group Gemeinschaft der Eigenen allowed Brand to evade censorship by categorizing Der Eigene as a manuscript issued privately to subscribers rather than as a publicly sold magazine.
 The number of subscribers is estimated at 1500 or fewer.

 In 1933, when Adolf Hitler rose to power, Adolf Brand's house was searched and all the materials needed to produce the magazine were seized and given to Ernst Röhm.

-In a major effort in 2020, Humboldt University of Berlin made available the complete set of the magazine on its website, with censorship in form of pixellation applied to several pages containing artistic photographs and paintings.
+In 2020, the Humboldt University of Berlin made the complete set of the magazine available on its website, with censorship in form of pixelation applied to several pages containing artistic photographs and paintings.